PaulineSpinga/blog/content/blog/HCI/hci-Dark-Design-Patterns.md

 #### First example : pop-up window and cookies 🍪

 Pop-up windows that appear and force you to accept all cookies can be frustrating.
 To choose the cookies you authorize or reject, you often have to search for the 'manage settings' text, which is typically hidden among other text in the pop-up that you might not read.
 To save time, we generally accept them even if we don't consent.
-One example I often encounter is the[Marmiton](https://www.marmiton.org) website, known for its recipes.
+One example I often encounter is the [Marmiton](https://www.marmiton.org) website, known for its recipes.
 The pop-up window appears as soon as you enter the website.
 Then you have 3 options :
 * Accept 🍪
 * Decline 🍪
 * Manage 🍪